385 fully vaccinated people contracted COVID-19, 7 died in N.H. since February

 The timeframe for breakthrough cases — meaning individuals who got COVID after being fully vaccinated — would approximately be the beginning of February, which is when the first residents were fully vaccinated, she said.

-“Our online dashboard provides the most up-to-date data on those who have had at least 1 dose and those fully vaccinated,” she said.
+“Our online dashboard provides the most up-to-date data on those who have had at least one dose and those fully vaccinated,” she said.

 As of Friday, 99,555 people have contracted COVID-19 in New Hampshire since the start of the pandemic last year and about 1 percent or 1,372 people have died.
 There are currently 181 positive cases.